scottjg/rails/guides/source/migrations.md

 Running Migrations
 ------------------

-Rails provides a set of rake tasks to work with migrations which boil down to running certain sets of migrations.
+Rails provides a set of Rake tasks to work with migrations which boil down to running certain sets of migrations.

-The very first migration related rake task you will use will probably be `rake db:migrate`.
+The very first migration related Rake task you will use will probably be `rake db:migrate`.
 In its most basic form it just runs the `up` or `change` method for all the migrations that have not yet been run.
 If there are no such migrations, it exits.
 It will run these migrations in order based